microfarad-de/inetbox2mqtt/README.md

 Before starting the inetbox2mqtt service, the following Venus OS adaptations need to be done.

-First of all, you need to enable MQTT access via the Venus GUI under "Settings > Services"
+1. First of all, you need to enable MQTT access via the Venus GUI under "Settings > Services"

-Then you need to enable Node-Red under "Settings > Venus OS Large features".
-Node-Red will provide the web interface for controlling your Truma device.
+2. Then you need to enable Node-Red under "Settings > Venus OS Large features".
+Node-Red will provide the web interface for controlling your Truma Combi.

-Finally, you need to configure a rule to prevent Venus OS from automatically grabbing the serial port in use by the USB to serial adapter.
+3. Finally, you need to configure a rule to prevent Venus OS from automatically grabbing the serial port in use by the USB to serial adapter.
 In order to achieve this, please add the following line to `/etc/udev/rules.d/serial-starter.rules`:

    `ACTION=="add", ENV{ID_BUS}=="usb", ENV{ID_MODEL}=="FT232R_USB_UART", ENV{VE_SERVICE}="ignore"`

    Where the exact value for ID_MODEL can be retrieved by executing the following command:

    `udevadm info /dev/serial/by-id/usb-FTDI_FT232R_USB_UART_00000000-if00-port0`

    Whereas the device name needs to replaced with the one corresponding to the USB to serial converter in use.

    Also, comment out any other line that refers to your serial device ID_MODEL.

 ## Installing the Node-Red Dashboard

 Having activated Node-Red, you may want to install the dashboard for controlling the Truma Combi.

-First you have to login to your Node-Red editor under `<ip_address>:1881`, where ip_address needs to be replaced with your Raspberry Pi local IP address.
+1. First you have to login to your Node-Red editor under `<ip_address>:1881`, where ip_address needs to be replaced with your Raspberry Pi local IP address.

-Then click on the "hamburger menu" at the top right corner and select the "Manage Palette" menu item.
+2. Then click on the "hamburger menu" at the top right corner and select the "Manage Palette" menu item.
 There you need to find and install the "node-red-dashboard" addon.

-Afterwards please select the "Import" menu item in order to import the `node-red/caravan-dashboard.json` file.
+3. Afterwards please select the "Import" menu item in order to import the `node-red/caravan-dashboard.json` file.
 The Truma Combi dashboard will be displayed under the "Climate Control" tab.
 Please feel free to disable any addtional tabs that are not applicable to your setup.

+The following picutre shows a screen shot of the Truma Combi control dashboard, which is a close clone of the original Truma iNet System app.

 ![Node-Red dashboard](doc/node-red.png)

-## Hardware Setup

-Coming soon...
+On iOS devices, it is recommended to create a home screen shortcut for the dashboard URL.
+When opened via shortcut, the dashboard will have a rather native app feel as the Safari address bar and navigation buttons will no longer be visible.

 ## Bringup